Seirdy/seirdy.one/content/posts/website-best-practices.md

 I have two responses:

 1. If an image isn't essential, you shouldn't include it inline.
 2. Yes, users could disable images.
 That's _their_ choice.
-If your page uses lazy loading, you've effectively (and probably unintentionally) made that choice for a large number of users.
+If your page uses lazy loading, you've effectively (and probably unintention&shy;ally) made that choice for a large number of users.

 About custom colors
 -------------------